 How to Configure Startup Applications from Settings in Windows 11

-Startup applications in Windows 11 are programs that automatically run when you turn on your PC.
+Startup applications in Windows 11 are programs that open automatically the moment you turn on your computer.
+Too many of these background apps will slow down your boot times and make your PC feel sluggish.

-Open Settings by pressing Windows key + I, then navigate to Apps > Startup.
+Open Settings by pressing Win+I, then navigate to Apps Startup.
 Toggle the switch next to any application to turn it Off to prevent it from starting automatically with Windows.

 Manage Startup Programs in 🪟 Windows 11 Settings

-The Windows Settings app lets you easily manage which programs start automatically when you turn on your computer.
+The Windows Settings app controls which programs start automatically during boot.

 Open Settings

-You can open the Windows Settings app by clicking the Start button and then the Settings gear icon, or by pressing the Windows key + I on your keyboard.
+Access the Windows Settings app by clicking the Start button and selecting the Settings gear icon.
+Alternatively, pressing the Win+I on the keyboard opens the menu instantly.

 Go to Apps